History of Handweaving

 Our ancestors passed down their weaving skills.
 A mother would teach her daughter how to weave the cloth they needed to make clothes.
 Fathers or mothers taught their sons or daughters how to weave baskets to use on the farm or in their daily lives.

-Weaving for most of them was an essential skill that they needed to not only survive but to be able to thrive in their circumstances.
-So whether it was someone in Somoa weaving an “i.e., tōga” or a fine mat or someone in Sweden weaving a heavy cloth so they could stay warm during the cold winter, weaving was an essential skill that was passed done between generations.
+Weaving, for most of them, was an essential skill that they needed not only to survive but to be able to thrive in their circumstances.
+So whether it was someone in Somoa weaving an “i.e., tōga” or a fine mat or someone in Sweden weaving a heavy cloth so they could stay warm during the cold winter, weaving was an essential skill passed down between generations.

 3 – Survival Depended On Our Ancestor’s Weaving Skills